mantzaris/TagasaurusFull/README.md

 - If an image is not in the main focus you can click on it to bring it to focus in a modal.
 - To back-up your annotations you can export all the data which copies over all the files, database (sqlite3) and produces a text based set of files with the annotation data (for analytics).
 This can be re-imported later on or given to another taga user to 'import'.
 Upon imported if the same images are present a 'merge' of the data is produced.
 Same for the collections where the gallery is appended.
 - Updating if you delete the app and then re-install another version (or same version) your data should be there.
 But you can export and then re-import just to be certain that you don't lose your annotation information.
+- Version 1.1.0 onwards allows the user to apply ML that will auto populate the emotions based upon facial expressions and do facial recognition in the searches (from images and video).

 ## Scope